luismeyer95/balar-lint/README.md

 # Balar TypeScript Language Server Plugin

-A TypeScript Language Server plugin that detects incorrect usage of balar-wrapped bulk functions and provides real-time diagnostics in your IDE.
+The `balar` TypeScript library allows developers to build network-efficient batch processing APIs without the headaches related to the partitioning logic you would need when your items have different processing/data-fetching requirements.

+Using this library, some rules need to be enforced to ensure correct batching behavior in certain scenario.
+Correct usage of certain DSL-like APIs of this library cannot be enforced directly by the library at runtime, much like React hooks.
+This TypeScript Language Server plugin fills this gap by performing static analysis on your codebase to spot usage issues, displaying real-time diagnostics directly in your IDE with little configuration.

 ## Features